lawrennd/old_talks/_data-science/includes/ride-sharing-soa-doa.md

 \figure{\includediagram{\diagramsDir/data-science/ride-share-service-doa-hypothetical}{80%}}{Data-oriented programing.
 There is a requirement for an estimate of the driver allocation to give a rough cost estimate before the user has confirmed the ride.
 In data-oriented programming, this is achieved through declaring a hypothetical stream which approximates the true driver allocation, but with restricted input information and constraints on the computational latency.}{ride-share-service-doa-hypothetical}

 \notes{For the ride sharing system, we start to see a common issue with a more complex algorithmic decision-making system.
-Several decisions are being made multilple times.
+Several decisions are being made multiple times.
 Let's look at the decisions we need along with some design criteria.

 1. Driver Availability: Estimate time to arrival for Anne's ride using Anne's location and local available car locations.
 Latency 50 milliseconds
 2. Cost Estimate: Estimate cost for journey using Anne's destination, location and local available car current destinations and availability.
 Latency 50 milliseconds